hivesolutions/colony/README.md

 ### Docker

-* Create a new directory to serve as base for the build `mkdir colony && cd colony`
+* Create a new directory to serve as the base for the build `mkdir colony && cd colony`
 * Retrieve the `Dockerfile` from the repo using `wget https://github.com/hivesolutions/colony/raw/master/assets/docker/Dockerfile`
 * Create the new docker image using `docker build --tag self/colony .`
 * Execute colony with `docker run -e RUN_MODE=devel -i -t self/colony`